 Beny Wagner is an artist, filmmaker and writer.
 Working in moving image, text, installation and lectures, he constructs non-linear narratives which investigate the ever shifting boundaries of the human body.
-His research themes have included: language, ecology, histories of science, media archaeology, agricultural production, the politics of waste.
+His research themes have included: the history of metabolism, agricultural production, the politics of waste, histories of monsters.
 He is currently working on a long-term collaborative project together with Sasha Litvintseva.

 He has presented his work in festivals, exhibitions and conferences internationally including: Berlinale, International Film Festival Rotterdam, Eye Film Museum, Media Art Biennale WRO, Sonic Acts, Haus der Kulturen der Welt, 5th and 6th Moscow Biennale for Young Art, Moscow International Experimental Film Festival, Impakt Festival, Berlin Atonal, Venice Biennale, Import Projects, Future Gallery, White Columns among many others.
 His work has been featured in Artforum, Spike Magazine Quarterly, Frieze Magazine, Kaleidoscope Press, Flash Art and Die Zeit.
 His writing has been published in Valiz and Sonic Acts Press among others.